 Determining the dividend:

-Reference to a dividend may not be provide.
+Reference to a dividend may not be provided.

-As such, when developing the SCF, it is important to determine whether or not there was a cash dividend payment and its value.
+When developing the SCF, therefore, it is important to determine whether there was a cash dividend payment (and its value, if so).

 This is necessary because the payment of a cash dividend is a cash outflow (negative) in the company’s financing activities.

-To determine if there is a dividend, when none is shown, look for net income on the current period income statement and the change in retained earnings on the balance sheet from the prior period to the current period.
+To determine if there is a dividend when none is shown, look for net income on the current period income statement and the change in retained earnings on the balance sheet from the prior period to the current period.

 If the retained earnings account changed by the same amount as the net income, then there were no dividend payments.